 The Doctor of Nursing Practice (DNP) is a doctoral degree in the CSON that can be completed in six semesters.
+The DNP in Nurse Anesthesia program at LMU can only be completed as a full-time option and consists of nine semesters.

-The DNP program at LMU will prepare graduates as visionary leaders in the practice of nursing and delivery of healthcare locally, regionally, and nationally in all settings.
+The DNP will prepare graduates as visionary leaders in the practice of nursing and delivery of healthcare locally, regionally, and nationally in all settings.
 The program prepares graduates to demonstrate advanced competencies in areas including advanced practice skills, prevention and population health, organizational and systems leadership, practice scholarship and analytical methods, information systems/technology for transformation of healthcare, leadership in healthcare policy, and inter-professional collaboration and population outcomes.
 The DNP program will prepare graduates to fully implement emerging science and practice innovation in healthcare.